Eipgen/Neural-Network-Models-for-Chemistry/README.md

 # Neural-Network-Models-for-chemistry
-A collection for Nerual Network Models for potential building
+A collection of Nerual Network Models for potential building
 # Neural Model for Chemistry

 # Functional